uwapcs/secrets/README.md

 # secrets

+**DO NOT** commit a secret file if you have not at some point entered the encryption password.
+You may not have transcrypt set up properly, and may commit the file raw.
+If you can read an encrypted file, you should be fine.

 Secret values such as passwords and keys stored encrypted using transcrypt, which is included as a submodule.

 It is recommended to `git clone --recurse-submodules` this repository.
 If you cloned without submodules you can clone them now with `git submodule update --init --recursive`.